-Most Beautiful Places in Scotland Road Trip 🏴
+The Most Beautiful Places on a Scotland NC500 Road Trip & beyond 🏴

 Scotland 🏴 is like no other place in the northern hemisphere and beyond.
 Amid the occasionally harsh climate and landscapes travellers can expect stunning scenic country roads on rugged terrain, spectacular coastlines and dark lochs.
 The landscape is dotted with sheep on vast meadows and iconic castles on the horizon.

 Most of Scotland is remote and needs a bit of planning.
 But travelling by car is by far the best option to set your own pace.
 Therefore our Scotland NC500 Driving Tour comes in handy.
 From the countless Scottish castles, scenic drives and views we’ve compiled a guide to the most beautiful must-see places in Scotland that you can't miss and feature on our tour.
 Let's give you a little inside:

 Taking a long stroll in beautiful Edinburgh.